 In 1990, Dr. Ross-Degnan co-founded the International Network for Rational Use of Drugs (INRUD), a global network of academics, health managers, and policymakers involved in testing interdisciplinary interventions to improve use of medicines.
 He has consulted extensively with the World Health Organization on access to and appropriate use of medicines, and on evaluation of WHO health systems intervention strategies.
 From 2004 to 2013, he co-directed the WHO Collaborating Center on Pharmaceutical Policy based jointly at Harvard Medical School and Boston University.
 Dr. Ross-Degnan has mentored over 70 PhD students and post-doctoral fellows from 22 countries.
-He received the A. Clifford Barger Excellence in Mentoring Award from Harvard Medical School and the Klaus Peter International Teaching Award for distinction in international medical education and mentoring from Harvard Medical International and Harvard Medical School.
+He has received the A. Clifford Barger Excellence in Mentoring Award, the Klaus Peter International Teaching Award, and the Wllliam H Silen Lifetime Achievement in Mentoring Award from Harvard Medical School for distinction in international medical education and mentoring.

 Essential Medicines for Universal Health Coverage.
 Wirtz V, Hogerzeil HV, Gray AL, Bigdeli M, de Joncheere CP, Ewen MA, Gyansa-Lutterodt M, Sun J, Luiza VL, Mbindyo RM, Moeller H, Moucheraud C, Pecoul B, Rago L, Rashidian A, Ross-Degnan D, Stephens PN, Teerawattananon Y, 't Hoen EFM, Wagner AK, Yadav P, Reich M. The Lancet.
 2017Jan 28;389 (10067): 403-476.